KDE/kdewin-installer/readme.txt

    This seems to be a qt 4.x internal problem.
 -  manifest files for source packages does not contain the full path, there must be prefixed src/<package>-<version>
--  stripping of dll's which are in use over a file share results in deleting the related dll's
+-  packager: stripping of dll's which are in use results in deleting the related dll.
+   Please make sure no one uses a dll when using the -strip option

 TODO